The Balmar Smartgauge

 PHOTO: This photo just represents the screen I have on the PentaMetric data logger.
 I can change the screen display to add up to three shunts and three voltage sources.
 I normally use this tool to track solar performance and do A/B comparisons but it is great for data like this too…

 Ah’s were tracked simultaneously with both the PentaMetric and the Victron BMV-602 as well as the Array 3721 for discharging.

 Remember when I said easy?
 This is it.
 You run a duplex 14GA wire to the house bank cross-connecting it as shown.
 Place the negative on one end of the bank and and the fused positive on the other end of the bank.
 For the start battery voltage a single 14GA wire goes to the B2 terminal.

-IMPORTANT: Do not wire the Smart Gauge to any place other than the actual physical battery terminals!
-In order for the Smart Gauge to work properly the positive & negative leads from the Smart Gauge need to attach directly to the physical battery terminals, not a positive or negative bus, or anywhere other than the actual battery terminals.
+IMPORTANT: Do not wire the Smartgauge to any place other than the actual physical battery terminals.
+In order for the Smartgauge to work accurately the positive & negative leads from the Smartgauge need to attach directly to the physical battery terminals, not a positive or negative bus, or anywhere other than the actual battery terminals.

-WARNING: The Balmar Manual is INCORRECT (requested corrections on multiple occasions) on how it shows the SmartGauge to be connected.
-Please use this connection method if you want the best accuracy.
+WARNING: The Balmar Manual is actually incorrect on how it shows the Smartgauge to be connected, this happens.
+Please use the connection method shown here if you want optimal accuracy.